Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Competition of timescales

 which is valid whenever thermal activations occur quickly compared to mechanical yielding (i.e. in regions 2, 3, and 4).
 Clearly, there is a natural temperature scale when $x_c^{\theta+1} \sim L^{-d}$, i.e. when This is the red line dividing regions 2 \& 3.
-The transition across this line is detailed in section~\ref{sec:av_size_cutoff}.
+The transition across this line is detailed in section~\ref{sec:av_size_cutoff}, but in essence this phase-line captures whether avalanches are truncated by finite-size or by nonzero temperature..

-At high driving rates, amorphous solids exhibit a characteristic shear-thinning stress response, typically captured by the Herschel-Bulkley relation (eq.~\ref{eq:herschel_bulkely_defn}): $\dot{\gamma}^n \sim \Sigma - \Sigma_c$, where $n= 1/\beta$ is the Herschel-Bulkley exponent.
-A typical 2d value for the Herschel-Bulkley exponent found in EPMs is $n \approx 2/3$ \cite{lin_scaling_2014}.
-In experiments, $n \in [0.4, 1]$ have been reported, and indeed $n$ can vary systematically in response to temperature~\cite{caggioni_variations_2020} and pH~\cite{gutowski_scaling_2012}.
-The rise in stress with strain rate occurs because avalanches begin to overlap, i.e. the loading time is comparable to the duration of avalanches \cite{karmakar_statistical_2010}.
-The next several relations determine the onset of avalanche overlap.
-An avalanche continues indefinitely, as long as the time between shear-transformation zone activations is less than $\tau$.
+At high driving rates, the time needed for amorphous solids to plastically dissipate loaded stress becomes longer than the time needed to trigger a new plastic event, which results in \dkdel{ exhibit } a characteristic shear-thinning stress response, typically captured by the Herschel-Bulkley relation (eq.~\ref{eq:herschel_bulkely_defn}): $\dot{\gamma}^n \sim \Sigma - \Sigma_c$, where $n= 1/\beta$ is the Herschel-Bulkley exponent. \dkdel{A typical 2d value for the Herschel-Bulkley exponent found in EPMs is $n \approx 2/3$ \cite{lin_scaling_2014}.
+In experiments, $n \in [0.4, 1]$ have been reported, and indeed $n$ can vary systematically in response to temperature~\cite{caggioni_variations_2020} and pH~\cite{gutowski_scaling_2012}, though these effects are material specific.} This rise in stress above the critical flow stress $\Sigma_c$ occurs whenever the stress dissipation timescale (be it from avalanches, individual STs, or a more generic dissipative mechanism) competes with the loading timescale. \dkdel{with strain rate occurs because} In our case, this first occurs when avalanches (the longest dissipative timescale in our system) begin to temporally overlap, i.e. the loading time is comparable to the duration of avalanches \cite{karmakar_statistical_2010}.

+The next several relations determine the onset of avalanche overlap. \dkdel{An avalanche continues indefinitely, as long as the time between shear-transformation zone activations is less than $\tau$.
 Hence, we can establish a maximum shear rate of $\tau\dot{x} = 1$, which divides regions 5 and 6.
-Similarly, we can establish a maximum temperature, $T_N$, for which avalanches in a finite-size system remain discrete by setting the rate of activation for $L^d$ freshly injected sites equal to $1/\tau$:
+Similarly, }We can establish a maximum temperature, $T_N$, for which avalanches in a finite-size system remain discrete by setting the rate of activation for $L^d$ freshly injected sites equal to $1/\tau$: